abhayastudios/nativescript-contacts-lite/README.md

 On a relatively old Samsung Galaxy S4 a list of ~600 contacts is returned somewhere between ~300ms up to ~2s depending on the desired fields and whether you run in the main thread or in a web worker.

 ### iOS
-Testing on an iPhone 5s with ~600 contacts returned in ~105ms when running `getContacts(['display_name', 'phone'])` (so non worker).
+Tests on an iPhone 7 plus with ~600 contacts returned in ~105ms when running `getContacts(['display_name', 'phone'])` (so non worker).
 This could use some more real iOS device data in different modes (e.g. more fields & web worker mode) if anyone has some.

 # Notes